gregjewi/gregjewi.github.io/_posts/2020-10-15-EstimatingProbabilityOfReturnPeriods.md

 <img src="https://gregjewi.github.io/images/FloodExcedanceCurves.svg">

+You now can determine the chances your house will flood over any length of time for any size flood.
+This, however, will not help you build a castle on a swamp.
+For that, you will need to consult [this guy](https://youtu.be/w82CqjaDKmA).

 **Footnote**:
 You may be asking, how does one estimate the flood extent for an event with 1% chance of happening every year?
 Great question.